 Upcoming Canvas sites are ready 60 days before the quarter start for Winter, Spring and Summer and 150 days for Fall.

-All faculty have access to their Fall 2015 course sites.
+All faculty have access to their upcoming quarter course sites.
 If you are new to the college and if you don’t have access, you need to complete the Canvas Faculty Orientation and pass the quiz.
 As soon as you’ve completed that step, your quarter course sites will show up in your Canvas Courses menu.
 Allow for 3-4 hours from the time you complete the quiz before your course titles appear.
 Review the step by step instructions on how to complete the orientation and quiz.

 After the completion of the Quiz if you courses do not show, please check with your Program Admin.